Please note we are closed pending government advice on re-opening.

-You will find lots of local tourist information at our box office reception, now in the main entrance.
+You will find lots of local visitor information at our box office reception, in the main entrance.
 We are open Monday to Friday 9.30am to 5pm, Saturday 9.30am to 2pm.

 Call in and see us if you are staying in the area, to take advantage of our local knowledge and information including details of places to visit, where to eat and what’s on in the area.